665 mg Paracetamol

 Muscle aches and pains such as backache

-PANADOL OSTEO is also used for the fast effective temporary relief of pain and discomfort associated with:
+Paracetamol, the active ingredient in this medicine, is also used for the fast effective temporary relief of pain and discomfort

 Toothache and pain after dental procedures